bah-insignia/zcmd/README.md

 Some of the commands assume you have the following installed on your host:

-    * docker         <-- required for everything
+    * docker         <-- required for everything (you dont have this, you dont have docker)
-    * docker-compose <-- required for almost everything
+    * docker-compose <-- required for almost everything (how to build "zcmd stacks")
-    * aws utilities  <-- required for S3 interations
+    * aws utilities  <-- required for S3 interactions (e.g., backup files to S3/restore files from S3)
-    * mysql-client   <-- required for most database actions
+    * mysql-client   <-- required for most database actions where mysql is persistend on the host
     * python3        <-- required for some operations

 Important Configuration Settings